BEagle1984/silverback/_docs/1-quickstart/107-behaviors.md

 ## IProducerBehavior and IConsumerBehavior

 The `IProducerBehavior` and `IConsumerBehavior` are similar to the `IBehavior` but work at a lower level, much closer to the message broker.
 You should be able to accomplish most tasks with the normal `IBehavior`.

+**Note:** Because of the way the Silverback's broker integration works `IProducerBehavior` and `IConsumerBehavior` implementations can only be registered as singleton.
+{: .notice--info}